Architect of Jindarat Prutsiriporn's kidnapping and death takes case to Court of Appeal

-The man who orchestrated the kidnapping of an Auckland mother of three using the Head Hunters' hit squad is appealing his convictions.
+The man who orchestrated the kidnapping of an Auckland mother of three using the Head Hunters' hit squad is appealing his manslaughter conviction.

 Seng Lek Liev was sentenced to 12 years and four months' imprisonment for the kidnapping and manslaughter of Jindarat Prutsiriporn.